MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/information-barriers-in-teams.md

 ## Availability
 - The feature is available in our public cloud; in January 2021, we rolled out Information Barriers in the GCC cloud.
-- The feature is still not yet available in GCCH and DOD cloud
+- The feature is not yet available in the GCCH and DOD clouds.